vault_ssh¶

 - allowed_extensions

 List of extensions that certificates can carry when signed.
-If unset (default), will always take the extensions from
+If unset (default), always takes the extensions from

 default_extensionsonly.
-If set to*, will allow any extension to be set.
+If set to*, allows any extension to be set.
 For the list of extensions, take a look at the sshd manual’s AUTHORIZED_KEYS FILE FORMAT section.
 You should add apermit-before the name of extension to allow it.- default_critical_options

 Map of critical options to their values certificates should carry if none are provided when signing.